 What is the best time to climb Kilimanjaro?

-The best times are during the dry seasons: January to mid-March and June to October.
+The are during the dry seasons: January to mid-March and June to October.

 How fit do I need to be to climb Kilimanjaro?